Government shutdown fizzles on spending, immigration deal in Congress

-WASHINGTON (Reuters) - Congress voted on Monday to end a three-day U.S. government shutdown, approving another short-term funding bill as Democrats accepted promises from Republicans for a broad debate later on the future of young illegal immigrants.
+WASHINGTON (Reuters) - Congress voted on Monday to end a three-day U.S. government shutdown, approving the latest short-term funding bill as Democrats accepted promises from Republicans for a broad debate later on the future of young illegal immigrants.

 The fourth temporary funding bill since October easily passed the Senate and the House of Representatives.
-That sent it to the White House, which said President Donald Trump was expected to sign the bill, a product chiefly of negotiations among Senate leaders.
+President Donald Trump later in the evening signed the measure, largely a product of negotiations among Senate leaders.

-Enactment by Trump of the bill will allow the government to reopen fully on Tuesday and keep the lights on through Feb.
-8, when Congress will have to revisit the budget and immigration policy, two disparate issues that have become closely linked.
+Enactment by Trump of the bill allowed the government to reopen fully on Tuesday and keep the lights on through Feb.
+8, when the Republican-led Congress will have to revisit budget and immigration policy, two disparate issues that have become closely linked.

 The House approved the funding bill by a vote of 266-150 just hours after it passed the Senate by a vote of 81-18.